strohs/aws-blogen-vue/README.md

 ## Blogen Set-Up and Deployment onto AWS

 ### Prerequisites
-* Java installed on your machine, java 8 is the recommended
+* Java installed on your machine, java 8 is the recommended version
 * You must have a pre-existing AWS account and have the AWS command line interface installed and configured
 * If you plan to do any development on the frontend, you must have node and npm installed, at least version 8.11 of node is recommended.
 The `/frontend/pom.xml` is configured to download and temporarily install node 8.11.3 so that users